1backend/1backend/docs-source/docs/writing-custom-services/system-design-guidelines.md

 }
 ```

-#### createdAt & updatedAt ordering
+### `createdAt` & `updatedAt` ordering

-Extracting data from microservices into external systems (like BigQuery) must respect service boundaries.
-Since each service owns its data, the only supported way to access it is through its API—making efficient pagination essential.
+When exporting data from microservices into external systems (such as BigQuery), it’s important to respect **service boundaries**.
+Each service owns its own data, and the only supported way to access it is through that service’s API.
+This makes **efficient pagination** critical for both performance and reliability.

-Traditional offset-based pagination can be inefficient in distributed systems, so 1Backend services use cursor-based pagination via the afterTime field.
+Offset-based pagination (e.g., `offset=100&limit=50`) can be slow and unreliable in distributed systems, especially as datasets grow or records change during retrieval.

-- Pagination using createdAt allows clients to perform a full scan of all records.
-This is typically done in ascending order, starting from the earliest entry.

-- Pagination using updatedAt is ideal for retrieving recently modified records.
-When sorted in descending order, it helps clients fetch the latest updates efficiently.
+Instead, 1Backend services use **cursor-based pagination**, where the client provides a “bookmark” that tells the API where to resume.
+For time-based pagination, this bookmark is expressed through the `afterTime` field.

+### Common ordering strategies

+- **Pagination by `createdAt`**
+  Use when you need to retrieve _all_ records from the beginning, such as during a full export.
+  Typically ordered **ascending**, starting with the oldest entries and moving forward in time.

+- **Pagination by `updatedAt`**
+  Use when you need to retrieve _recently changed_ records, such as for an incremental sync.
+  Typically ordered **descending**, returning the most recent changes first.

+---

+### `after` and `afterTime` Fields

+In theory, a pagination cursor could be named simply `after` and accept any type of value (or an array of values).
+However, when the cursor represents a timestamp, using a generic `after` field would require extra parsing logic to convert it into a `time.Time` object in Go.

+To avoid this and allow **automatic unmarshaling** into `time.Time`, the convention for time-based pagination is to name the field **`afterTime`**.
+This makes the expected format explicit (RFC3339 timestamp) and removes the need for custom parsing.

+## API naming guidelines

+### List\* endpoints

+It is advised that endpoints returning entities are called `ListEntities`, eg. `ListMessages`.
+Do not create read/query endpoints that return a single entity unless you have good reasons to do so.

+The list endpoints should have a few standard filters ideally:

+#### `ids` field

+The field `ids` should enable single and multiread by ID queries in list endpoints.

-## Save\* endpoints
+### Save\* endpoints

 For endpoints that create or update entities, it’s recommended to use a unified SaveEntities naming convention (e.g., SaveMessages).